 What do we do at Dolphin Marine Conservation Park?

-As a part of this work, Dolphin Marine Conservation Park cares for the amazing animals that call our park home.
-We also rescue and rehabilitate sick and injured marine animals and release them back to their natural homes.
+Dolphin Marine Conservation Park is privileged to care for the amazing marine animal ambassadors that call our park home and share them with visitors.
+And we’re proud to rescue and rehabilitate sick and injured marine animals and release them back to their natural ocean homes.

-Aside from presenting our animals to the general public, we also take our role as educators further by inspiring the next generation to change their behaviour through unique, hands-on education programs at the park where school children interact with our animals in lessons they will remember forever.
+Aside from sharing our animals with visitors, we educate and inspire the next generation to change their behaviour through unique, hands-on education programs at the park.
+School children of all ages interact with our animals in lessons they will remember forever.

 Dolphin Marine Conservation Park also leads the way within the local business and industry community through our partnership with the NSW Office of Environment and Heritage in their Sustainability Advantage Program.
-Through these programs, Dolphin Marine Conservation Park demonstrates realistic and attainable ways for businesses to go ‘green’.
+Through these programs, Dolphin Marine Conservation Park helps local businesses to go ‘green’.
 Our park was recently honoured with a Bronze Partner Award and achieved ‘Zero carbon footprint for waste to landfill’.